kshedden/case_studies/methods/multilevel-regression.md

 in terms of parameters, their likelihoods can be difficult to maximize.
 A great deal of effort has been put into developing software tools like lme4 in R to fit such models to large datasets.
-Estimation and inference for linear mixed effects models is largely a solved problem, but the analogius generalized linear mixed effects models (known as glmer or glimmix) remain a challenge and issues often arise when fitting such models in practice.
+Estimation and inference for linear mixed effects models is largely a solved problem, but the analagous generalized linear mixed effects models (known as glmer or glimmix) remain a challenge and issues often arise when fitting such models in practice.

 ## A single level of blocking